-The Unified Planning Work Program (UPWP) is adopted annually by Metro as the MPO for the Portland metropolitan area.
+An annual, coordinated Unified Planning Work Program (UPWP) is adopted jointly by Metro as the MPO for the Oregon portion of the metropolitan area and the SWRTC for the Clark County portion of the greater bi-state region.
 It is a federally required document that serves as a tool for coordinating all federally funded transportation planning activities to be conducted over the course of each fiscal year, beginning on July 1st.
 Included in the UPWP are descriptions of each planning program or project, including the major transportation planning tasks and milestones and a summary of the amount and source of state and federal funds to be used for planning activities.
 Some regionally or locally funded planning projects are also included in the UPWP when they related to other, federally-funded work or are of a scale that has regional implications.

-The UPWP is developed by Metro with input from local governments, TriMet, ODOT, Port of Portland, FHWA and FTA, including a formal consultation meeting with state and federal agencies.
+The UPWP is developed by Metro and the SWRTC with input from local governments, TriMet, C-Tran, ODOT, WashDOT, Port of Portland, FHWA and FTA, including a formal consultation meeting with state and federal agencies.
 Additionally, Metro conducts its annual self-certification process for demonstrating the region's compliance with applicable federal transportation planning requirements as part of the UPWP adoption process.